-© 2019 Haas Automation, Inc.

-All rights reserved.
+© 2020 Haas Automation, Inc. All rights reserved.
 No part of this publication may be reproduced, stored in a retrieval system, or transmitted, in any form, or by any means, mechanical, electronic, photocopying, recording, or otherwise, without the written permission of Haas Automation, Inc. No patent liability is assumed with respect to the use of the information contained herein.
 Moreover, because Haas Automation strives constantly to improve its high-quality products, the information contained in this manual is subject to change without notice.
 We have taken every precaution in the preparation of this manual; nevertheless, Haas Automation assumes no responsibility for errors or omissions, and we assume no liability for damages resulting from the use of the information contained in this publication.

-This product uses Java Technology from Oracle Corporation and we request that you acknowledge that Oracle owns the Java Trademark and all Java related Trademarks and agree to comply with the trademark guidelines at www.oracle.com/us/legal/third-party-trademarks and agree to comply with the trademark guidelines at www.oracle.com/us/legal/third-party-trademarks and agree to comply with the trademark guidelines at www.oracle.com/us/legal/third-party-trademarks and agree to comply with the trademark guidelines at www.oracle.com/us/legal/third-party-trademarks/index.html.
+This product uses Java Technology from Oracle Corporation and we request that you acknowledge that Oracle owns the Java Trademark and all Java related Trademarks and agree to comply with the trademark guidelines at www.oracle.com/us/legal/third-party-trademarks/index.html.